rasberryrabbit/enet-freepascal/readme_enet_fpc.txt

 enet_protocol.pas
 enet_socket.pas (1)

-(1) if you using it to other os environment, you should modify this source unit.
-You will make changes to time and socket functions.
+(1) If you are using it to other oses/environments, you should modify this source unit.
+You will need to change the time and socket functions.

 ----------
 changes